mina-tang/RecipeForSuccess/index.md

 ## Does the Genre Change the Game?
 Let’s Find Out!
 --> talk about the distribution of genres, and then do these studies but by genre

+There are all types of movies, we saw that the most common are drama and comedy, but do the genres make a difference in terms of success?
+That's what we'll study now!

 ## Box Office Hit or Critics' Darling?
 Can a Movie Have It All?
 --> to be good or to be successful